-Multiple sequence alignment
+• Multiple sequence alignment

-Multiple sequence alignment (MSA) is an important step in many comparative analyses of biological sequences and MAFFT is one of the most popular programs for building MSAs.
+Multiple sequence alignment (MSA) is an important step in many computational biology pipelines and MAFFT is one of the most popular programs for building MSAs1.
 Since the first release of MAFFT in 2002, we have been continuously improving its accuracy, speed and utility in practical situations, and have provided different options for newly emerging types of data and analyses.
-Recent features include: inclusion of secondary structural information of non-coding RNAs and proteins, interactive selection of sequences for phylogenetic tree inference, etc. We are working on an extension to make more accurate options applicable to a larger number of sequences, responding to the demands of large-scale analyses.
+Recent features include: inclusion of secondary structural information of non-coding RNAs and proteins, interactive selection of sequences for phylogenetic tree inference, and integration of protein sequences with comprehensive structural alignments2.
+The latter feature plays a central role in structural modeling methods in our lab.